krips89/opendetection/doc/doxygen/tutorials_doxygen/detection_2d.md

 Detection 2D {#detection_2d}
 ====
 [TOC]

-Detection 2D {#detection_2d}
+Detection 2D {#detection_2d1}
 ===

 This article goes through the 2D detection methods covered in OD.
 Specifically, it covers the classes - od::g2d::ODHOGDetector through a tutorial.

 2D detection methods are performed by the classes Detector2D.
 They accept a `SceneImage` and performs detection/recognition on them.
 Currently Detector2Ds are classified into g2d and l2d namespaces. g2d covers detection methods which uses global 2D features (like HOG/Cascade) while l2d covers detection methods which uses local 2D features (like SIFT/SURF/ORB) for detection/recognition.
+Different 2D detectors that are available currently: od::g2d::ODHOGDetector, od::g2d::ODCascadeDetector, od::g2d::ODFaceRecognizer, od::l2d::ODCADRecognizer2DLocal

-##HOG feature based detection {#detection_2d1}
+##HOG feature based detection {#detection_2d2}

 HOGDetector is a HOG feature based linear classifier.
 It accepts an image (od::ODSceneImage), computes its HOG feature (in a multiscale mannar for detectOmni() and a single descriptor from the resized image for detect()), runs a linear SVM obtained either by HOGTrainer through training or some default ones (from OpenCV), and informs if the classifier is true thereby providing detection.